Skip to Main Content

 Will unemployment increase my car insurance premium?

 Unemployment itself does not have a direct impact on your car insurance premium.
-Losing your job does not typically result in a rate increase, although failure to pay your premium may result in loss of coverage altogether.
-Keep in mind, though, that some policies might include a discount based on your job title (for example, discounts for nurses or police officers).
-Unemployed drivers might lose such a discount, which could impact premium.
+You can get insurance without a job, and losing your job does not typically result in a rate increase.
+Failure to pay your premium can result in loss of coverage, though.
+And some policies might include a discount based on your job title (for example, discounts for nurses or police officers), which would not apply if you lost your job and could drive up the cost of your policy.

 How to save on car insurance if you are unemployed

 If you are currently unemployed, you may not be driving as often as you were when you had a job.
 However, you likely need to maintain a car insurance policy to satisfy your state’s minimum insurance laws.
-Although your budget may be tight, there are ways you might be able to maintain an affordable policy.
+Here are some of the best ways to secure affordable coverage so you can continue carrying car insurance while unemployed.

 Losing your job could present a good opportunity to ensure you're still getting a competitive rate for your car insurance.
 Different companies have unique pricing algorithms, so you'll likely get different quotes from different carriers for the same coverage types and levels.
 Many carriers offer online quoting that may allow you to easily see which company could offer you the lowest rates based on your personal rating factors.

-Additionally, you may want to talk to a company representative about potential car insurance discounts.
+Talk to a company representative about potential car insurance discounts.
 You may qualify for savings that you weren’t aware of, which could help you lower your premium.
-Although not all insurance companies offer the same discounts, some of the most common discounts include good student, pay-in-full, automatic payment, paperless, good driver, good student, low mileage, and defensive driving.
+Although not all insurance companies offer the same discounts, some of the most common discounts include good student, pay in full, automatic payment, paperless, good driver, low mileage and defensive driving.

 Check for payment options